ryantd42/NY-Legislative-Git/2023/A2958C-2023/bill.md

  ED OR REFUNDED AS PROVIDED IN SECTION SIX  HUNDRED  EIGHTY-SIX  OF  THIS ARTICLE; PROVIDED, HOWEVER, THAT NO INTEREST SHALL BE PAID THEREON.
   §  5.
 Subparagraph (B) of paragraph 1 of subsection (i) of section 606
- of the tax law is amended by adding a new clause (l) to read as follows:
+ of the tax law is amended by  adding  a  new  clause  (li)  to  read  as
+ follows:
- (L) PAYROLL CREDIT FOR  AMOUNT OF CREDIT FOR THE SUM OF COMPENSATION OF JOURNALISTS  PAYROLL CREDIT FOR COMPENSATION UNDER SUBSECTION (W)  OF JOURNALISTS UNDER SUBDIVISION FIFTY-NINE OF SECTION
+ (LI) PAYROLL CREDIT FOR  AMOUNT OF CREDIT FOR THE SUM OF COMPENSATION OF JOURNALISTS  PAYROLL CREDIT FOR COMPENSATION UNDER SUBSECTION (W)  OF JOURNALISTS UNDER SUBDIVISION SIXTY OF SECTION
   TWO HUNDRED TEN-B
   §  6.
 This  act  shall take effect immediately and shall apply to tax years commencing on and after January 1, 2024; provided that:
   (a) this act shall expire and be deemed repealed January 1, 2029; and (b) the expiration and repeal of this act shall not affect  the  proc- essing  or  allowance of any tax credit provided in this act for any tax year commencing prior to January 1, 2029.
+ A. 2958--C  5

   Effective immediately, the addition, amendment and/or  repeal  of  any rule  or  regulation necessary for the implementation of this act on its effective date are authorized to be made and completed on or before such date.